Subaru Exiga: Production version

 EyeSight consists of twin cameras, one on each side of the rear view mirror, that use human-like stereoscopic vision to judge distances and generally keep tabs on the driver.
 The system can help maintain a safe distance on the highway, a lane departure warning system, a driver alert warning for various safety situations, and even keeps an eye out for pedestrians.
 SI-Cruise has also been integrated into the EyeSight feature.

 The Exiga can seat seven passengers, utilizing a gradual elevation of the seats, placing the first and second rows slightly lower than the third row.
 An optional, fixed position, panoramic glass roof covers the first and second rows of seats.
 Large rear door openings open to almost 90 degrees for easy access to the third row.
 The rear suspension uses double-wishbone architecture to make room for the third row and a wide luggage compartment when the second and third row seats are folded down.
 The second row seats can be individually slid back and forth 180 mm as needed, with a one touch folding mechanism to allow access to the third row.
 The cargo area offers a covered stacking approach, allowing items to be placed under the floor.
 Two airbags are used for front passengers, supplemented with first row side impact and additional side curtain airbags protect first and second row passengers.
 The seats utilize anti-whiplash, impact-absorbing technology.
 A collapsible brake pedal is included to reduce the chance of foot injury in a severe collision.
 There are no air conditioning outlets for the second and third rows but the front outlet is designed to channel the air further along the ceiling of the vehicle.

 Indirect blue LED lighting is installed in the overhead console, center tray and foot wells.

 Subaru announced on 16 April 2015 that they would be releasing the Exiga Crossover 7 in Japan.

 The Exiga was discontinued in Japan in March 2018.

 Australia

 With the positive reputation of Liberty in the Australian market, the Exiga was released in Australia in November 2009.
-Marketed as Liberty Exiga, it is powered by 2.5-liter normally aspirated EJ25 engine and available as the base 2.5i and upmarket 2.5i Premium trim levels.
+Marketed as Liberty Exiga, it is powered by 2.5-liter naturally aspirated EJ25 engine and available as the base 2.5i and upmarket 2.5i Premium trim levels.